 Traditional German Advent Wreath – Count the Sundays before Christmas

 The Advent Calendar isn’t the only way to mark the time before Christmas; in our home, we always had a Traditional German Advent Wreath.
-My mother would bring it out on the first Sunday of Advent, and the Holiday Season would officially begin.
-I couldn’t understand why other (non-German) houses I visited didn’t have them. , but then, other houses…
+My mother would bring it out on the first Sunday of Advent, and the Holiday Season would officially begin in our home.
+I couldn’t understand why other (non-German) houses I visited didn’t have them.
+But then,…

 Traditional German Advent Calendars- Count the Days to Christmas!

 Having a traditional German Advent calendar to count down the days to Christmas was as normal to me as breathing or putting on house shoes; it is just something we had in our home.
-Most years, they were simple, a double thick cardboard sheet printed with Christmas scenes and pretty pictures behind each door.
-In later years, we had German chocolate…
+Most years, they were simple, a double-thick cardboard sheet printed with Christmas scenes and pretty pictures behind each door.
+In later years, we had German chocolate Advent…

 Collectible Wooden German Santa Claus Figurines from the Erzgebirge